Nine Newbie Questions

-If you want to have a play with your images, start with a freebie program like Picassa from Google or a cheapie like Photoshop Elements.
+If you want to have a play with your images, start with a freebie program like Picassa from Google.
+Or even a cheapie like Photoshop Elements.
 You can do tons with these and they all have tutorials built in.

 With that sort of budget I heartily recommend going for a well known brand like Canon, Nikon or Olympus.
-Buy too cheap and you end up buying again sooner rather than later meaning you more than double your initial budget.
+Buy too cheap and you end up buying again sooner rather than later.
+This means you more than double your initial budget.

 Try the Nikon Coolpix range…

-Good resolution (8.1mp) and a 3.6x zoom should be a good start.
+Good resolution and a decent zoom should be a good start.

 Sturdy, sleek with great images.

-However, for just $40 over the $200 budget, you can get a whole lot more camera like the Canon Powershot SX100IS 8MP.
+However, for just $40 over the $200 budget, you can get a whole lot more camera like the Canon Powershot SX range.

-8mp, 10x stabilised zoom, stunning pictures…spending a little more will make a huge difference to the quality and creativity of your camera and photography…magic for the price!
+Spending a little more will make a huge difference to the quality and creativity of your camera and photography.
+Magic for the price!

-6) So someone gets a new digital camera, they've taken great shots and have even learned how to pull those photos off the camera and onto their computer.
-Aside from any software that may come with the camera, what software would you recommend new folks look into getting for simple edits like cropping, red-eye elimination, etc?
+So someone gets a new digital camera, they've taken great shots and have even learned how to pull those photos off the camera and onto their computer.
+Aside from any software that may come with the camera, what software would you recommend.
+You know, new folks look into getting for simple edits like cropping, red-eye elimination, etc?
 (The free-er the better.
-But the easier to use, the best)
+But the easier to use, the best).

-As I mentioned earlier, Picasa from Google is free and Adobe Photoshop Elements (older releases) are very cheap and a great way to start.
+As I mentioned earlier, Picasa from Google is free.
+Also, Adobe Photoshop Elements (older releases) are very cheap and a great way to start.
 However, if your readers sign up to my newsletter at ATP (below…plug plug), they get access to my back issues.

-In the September 2007 issue I give details of another piece of free editing and viewing software that is a breeze to use and is packed with great features!
+In the September 2007 issue I give details of another piece of free editing and viewing software.
+One that is a breeze to use and is packed with great features!

-7) As we all know, digital cameras are sold in a variety of "Mega pixels”; 5.0 Mega pixels, 6.0 Mega pixels, even up to 10 Mega pixels.
+As we all know, digital cameras are sold in a variety of "Mega pixels".
+5.0 Mega pixels.
+6.0 Mega pixels.
+Even up to 10 Mega pixels.
 Many folks new to digital photography don't have a clue what a Mega pixel even is.
-Without going into the technical aspect of what a mega pixel is, tell the readers how many mega pixels they should look for in a camera is they just want a camera for emailing photos or posting them to the web, printing out standard 4×6 photos, and for printing out larger prints like 8×10.
+Without going into the technical aspect of what a mega pixel is, tell the readers how many mega pixels they should look for in a camera.
+If they just want a camera for emailing photos or posting them to the web, printing out standard 4×6 photos, and for printing out larger prints like 8×10.
 All budgets aside, wouldn't it just be better to get as many mega pixels as you can afford?